Ichinoya Mitsuru

 Ichinoya Mitsuru (born 28 December 1960 as Tetsuhiro Matsuda) is a former sumo wrestler from Tokunoshima, Ōshima, Kagoshima Prefecture, Japan.
 His highest rank was sandanme 6.
 He is a rare example of a national university graduate joining professional sumo.
-Entering Takasago stable at age 23, he fought until the age of 46, making him one of the oldest ever rikishi.
+Entering the Takasago stable at age 23, he wrestled until the age of 46, making him one of the oldest ever rikishi.